 Chief Course Builder

 Your job is to make sure that the courses are built accurately and swiftly.
-You will direct the members of the ring crew as to where each obstacle is to be placed.
+You will direct the course builders as to where each obstacle is to be placed.

-- Make sure you have the build copies.
+- Make sure you have the build copies of the course map.
 Ask the Judge at the beginning of the day, if necessary.
 The build copies may be coded to indicate which obstacles stay in place, which obstacles are removed, and which obstacles are moved.
 If not, you may mark the build copies yourself.

-- Get one of the ring crew to pick up numbers.
+- Get one of the course builders to pick up numbers.

-- Tell the ring crew which jumps to ‘collapse’, that is remove the bars from the jumps and put the jump frames together.
+- Tell the course builders which jumps to ‘collapse’, that is remove the bars from the jumps and put the jump frames together.

-- Tell the ring crew which obstacles to take out.
+- Tell the course builders which obstacles to take out.
 Generally it is okay to just put them at the edge of the ring.

-- Get one of the ring crew to carry bars and
+- Get one of the course builders to carry bars and

 follow you.
 Use the bars to mark the spot where obstacles go.